aler9/dctk/README.md

 )
 ```

-If you are using an older Go version or you have not switched to modules yet, run:
+When using an older Go version, or modules are not deployed, the library must be downloaded manually:
 ```
 go get github.com/gswly/dctoolkit
 ```